 |Award Period:||4 years (7/1/2015–6/30/2019)||Award Amount:||$3,013,726|

-Setting: The research will take place in elementary schools in an urban area of Texas.
+Setting: The research took place in elementary schools in an urban area of Texas.

-Sample: The study sample will include third-grade students with or at risk for mathematics difficulty, as determined by those who score below the 15th percentile on two word-problem measures.
-There will be 150 students recruited each year for 3 years, for a total of 450 students in the study.
+Sample: The study sample included third grade students with or at risk for MD, as determined by scoring below the 25th percentile on a word-problem measure.
+There were approximately 150 students recruited each year for 3 years, for a total of 456 students in the study.

-Control Condition: Students in the business-as-usual comparison condition will receive mathematics instruction as established by their teacher and school.
-These students may receive small-group or individual tutoring as part of their special education or general mathematics curriculum.
+Control Condition: Students in the business-as-usual comparison condition received mathematics instruction as established by their teacher and school.
+These students received small-group or individual tutoring as part of their special education or general mathematics curriculum.